picklu/flask-reuploads/README.rst

     :target: https://github.com/jugmac00/flask-reuploaded/blob/master/LICENSE

-Flask-Reuploaded
+Flask-Reuploads
 ================

-Flask-Reuploaded provides file uploads for Flask.
+Flask-Reuploads is a copy of Flask-Reuploaded that provides file uploads for Flask.

 Notes on this package